AXOOM/Axoom.Extensions.Logging.Console/readme.md

 This script takes a version number as an input argument.
 The source code itself contains no version numbers.
 Instead version numbers should be determined at build time using [GitVersion](https://gitversion.readthedocs.io).

 ### Pull Requests
+* Before doing a feature PR, please file an issue to let us check whether we're already working on it.
 * Your pull request has to provide unit tests!
 * Document any public interface method and property.
 At least:
   * Method: Summary, param